kasparsj/jquery-data-scrollmagic/README.md

 #### duration
 **Type:** number or string (percentage or viewport units)
 **Default:** automatically calculated to when the scene exits the viewport
+Notice, that this is different from ScrollMagic.
-Duration percentage is translated a bit different here, percents refer to triggerElement's height or width respectively, and viewport units (vh, vw) refer to viewport height and width.
+Also a percentage value will be translated refering to triggerElement's height or width respectively.
+Use viewport units (vh, vw) refer to viewport height and width.

 #### offset
 **Type:** number